William Johnston (priest): United Kingdom and Ireland

 William Johnston was born in Belfast on July 30th, 1925.
 He was the youngest of four sons of William Johnston, a civil servant, and his wife Winnie (née Clearkin).
 His family were supporters of the Irish Republican Army and his mother was a member of Cumann na mBan.
-Johnson grew up on the Falls Road and attended the Dominican convent.
+Johnston grew up on the Falls Road and attended the Dominican convent.
 In 1932, his family moved to Holyhead, Wales, and later to Aigburth, Liverpool.
 In 1940, Johnston returned to Belfast, where he attended St Malachy's College.
 In 1943, he entered the Jesuit novitiate at Emo Court, County Laois in the Republic of Ireland.

 An early influence upon Johnson was the mysticism of John of the Cross.

 Johnston studied classics at University College Dublin, where he earned first-class honours, and also attended Liverpool University.
 In 1948, he began studying philosophy at St Stanislaus College in Tullabeg, County Offaly.
 While there, he sought guidance from an older priest nicknamed "Cap" due to his habit of wearing a skull cap.
-Cap, who had experienced what Johnson described as "infused contemplation", advised Johnston to engage in silent, wordless contemplative prayer, while also maintaining his regular devotional practices.
+Cap, who had experienced what Johnston described as "infused contemplation", advised Johnston to engage in silent, wordless contemplative prayer, while also maintaining his regular devotional practices.
 Around this time, Johnston encountered the writings of Christian mystic John of the Cross, which had a lasting impact on his spiritual outlook.
 As he recalled: "From St. John of the Cross I learned the signs of a genuine call to contemplation.
 These are that one is unable to think during prayer (or, at least, has great difficulty in doing so), that one cannot fix one’s imagination on a particular object, that one wants to be alone in loving awareness of God."
-Reflecting later, Johnson added: "But it was only much later that I came to understand the ‘all and nothing’ and the coincidence of opposites and so many points in St. John of the Cross that resemble Buddhism".
+Reflecting later, Johnston added: "But it was only much later that I came to understand the ‘all and nothing’ and the coincidence of opposites and so many points in St. John of the Cross that resemble Buddhism".

 Inspired by John of the Cross' practice of contemplation, Johnston chose to focus his master's thesis on the subject of contemplation in Aristotle.
 He proposed that Aristotle's philosophy contained a mystical dimension, remarking: "He spoke of moments when the human person seems like God—and then returns to his ordinary self."
 Despite this original interpretation, his professors were not impressed and initially rejected the thesis.
 Later, he reworked the entire piece in a more conventional academic style, noting: "I rewrote the whole thing in a dull, academic style.
 It was then accepted.
 The lesson I learned for myself and for my future students was: don’t write attractively if you want your thesis accepted."
 This experience laid the foundation for his later doctoral thesis on The Cloud of Unknowing.